 Mallory: 5.
-Yeah, 5 employees but we’re doubling in size in openings right now and we’ve been really lucky to partner with outside vendors and contractors to allow us to stay pretty small.
-It’s worked out for us.
+Yeah, 5 employees but we’re doubling in size in openings right now.
+We partner with outside vendors and contractors to allow us to stay pretty small.
+It works for us.

 Roxanne: Is there a particular moment or project in your career that you’re super proud of?
 What’s your top highlight?

 Mallory: I try not to get sappy, but probably every time a client tells us our product helped save a life.
 It’s pretty hard to beat that.
 Never gets old.
 I get emotional every time that happens because each one of them has a story, and it’s meaningful, and it’s a life, and we’ll never beat that.

 Our version that came out in February also added a client portal so our clients have immediate access not only to the patient record (we have interfaces that go directly into electronic health records), but we also have a client portal that we built that has a self-harm alert.
 It’s an additional algorithm that flags our clients to let them know we think that there’s possibly a self-harm issue here for a patient.
 It was pretty cool when that came out because it’s just an added level of really trying to get that data into the provider’s hands faster.